-Tom Lindsay, the AMA's Public Information Director, states We acknowledge that the term one-percenter has long been attributed to the American Motorcyclist Association, but we've been unable to attribute its original use to an AMA official or published statement - so it's apocryphal.
+The term one-percenter has long been attributed to the American Motorcyclist Association, but has not been attributed to its original use to an AMA official or published statement.

 The reality is that all one-percent clubs are outlaw motorcycle clubs, but not all outlaw motorcycle clubs are one-percent clubs.
 The original meaning of the term outlaw, which denotes a lack of an organizational AMA charter and nothing more, still holds in motorcycle clubs that do not define themselves as one-percenters. - William L. Dulaney.